Nemomain/space-battleships/README.md

   })
 })
 ```
-  -Allowing the selected ship to be placed in the grid, manaaging when no ship has been selected:
+  -Allowing the selected ship to be placed in the grid, managing when no ship has been selected:

 ```javascript
 // player places ships